 - 1. The Employer shall not enter into consultations, agreements, or informal discussions regarding employment relations matters with any other organization or individual purporting to represent any group of employees, and must not engage in any type of conduct which would imply recognition of any organization, group, or individual other than VSEA as a representative of the employees in any bargaining unit.
 This is not intended to supersede the provisions of 3 VSA Chapter 27, 941(j). - 2.
-VSEA stewards shall be allowed to visit any State facility, worksite, or office in their designated areas of responsibility for the purpose of receiving or investigating grievances or complaints.
+VSEA stewards shall be allowed to visit any State facility, worksite, or office in their designated areas of responsibility for the purpose of receiving or investigating grievances or complaints. - 3.
+VSEA TIME OFF: Subject to the efficient conduct of State business, which shall prevail in any instance of conflict, permission for reasonable time off during normal working hours without loss of pay and without charge to accrued benefits shall not be unreasonably withheld.
+The VSEA shall provide written notice of the meeting and date to the Department of Human Resources, for those meetings outlined in subsection (a) - (e) below, with as much notice as possible.
+Subject to the foregoing, time off shall be granted in the following instances to:

-- 3. VSEA TIME OFF: Subject to the efficient conduct of State business, which shall prevail in any instance of conflict, permission for reasonable time off during normal working hours without loss of pay and without charge to accrued benefits shall not be unreasonably withheld.
-The VSEA shall provide written notice of the meeting and date to the Department of Human Resources, for those meetings outlined in subsection (a) (f) below, with as much notice as possible.
-Subject to the foregoing, time off shall be granted in the following instances to: - (a) Members of the VSEA Board of Trustees to attend twelve (12) regular Trustee meetings and up to two (2) special Trustee meetings a year. - (b) Members of the Council for attendance at any of the four (4) regular council meetings per year.
-The State may grant permission for attendance at not more than one (1) additional special meeting. - (c) Officers/Delegates, up to a maximum of four (4) shall be allowed reasonable time off, not to exceed an aggregate of one hundred sixty (160) hours for all bargaining units in any calendar year to attend national or regional meetings of the VSEA national affiliate; - (d) Unit Chairperson, up to forty (40) hours per year, subject to the operating needs of the department for conduct of unit Labor Relations/Contract Administration business; - (e) Members of VSEA standing committees will be permitted to attend ten (10) meetings per year.
-This subsection shall be applicable to the eighteen (18) presently existing VSEA standing committees listed in Appendix N, as agreed to by the State and VSEA during negotiations for the FY 2015 FY 2016 Agreement.
-However, any other VSEA standing committee(s) shall not be entitled to paid release time for its members. - (f) Unit executive committee members will be given time off to attend five (5) meetings per year; - (g) Stewards for the processing and handling of complaints and grievances, including necessary appearances at all steps of the grievance procedure; up to one hundred (100) hours per steward per year shall be considered a reasonable time for processing and handling of complaints and grievances, and may be extended by mutual agreement in any instance;
+- (a) Members of the VSEA Board of Trustees to attend twelve (12) regular Trustee meetings and up to two (2) special Trustee meetings a year. - (b) Members of the Council for attendance at any of the four (4) regular council meetings per year.
+The State may grant permission for attendance at not more than one (1) additional special meeting. - (c) Unit Chairperson, up to forty (40) hours per year, subject to the operating needs of the department for conduct of unit Labor Relations/Contract Administration business; - (d) Stewards for the processing and handling of complaints and grievances, including necessary appearances at all steps of the grievance procedure; up to one hundred (100) hours per steward per year shall be considered a reasonable time for processing and handling of complaints and grievances, and may be extended by mutual agreement in any instance;